oSoc14/SoLoMIDEM_usecase_Cityroute/README.md

 ## Configuration

-Create the following files, examples are available the directory.
+Create the following files, examples are available in the same directory.

 * ./auth/citylife.js
 * ./auth/dbconfig.js
 * ./clientpage/js/auth/config.js

-Replace the X's and hardcoded strings correct strings.
+Replace the X's and hardcoded strings by correct strings.

 ## Run in development